 Beijing Autumn off the Beaten path We Check out Beijing's Form

 Paris might have it Spring, I thought, but Beijing has its Autumn.
-The hot, humid days of Summer were gone, the smog-filled skies of Winter yet to come, and the dusty winds of Spring just a memory. was standing on top of the Great Wall, just North of the Chinese capital, and the sky was the most brilliant of blues overhead, the air so crisp and clear, it was almost like one was able to…
+The hot, humid days of Summer were gone, the smog-filled skies of Winter yet to come, and the dusty winds of Spring just a memory.
+I was standing on top of the Great Wall, just North of the Chinese capital Beijing, and the sky was the most brilliant of blues overhead, the air so crisp and clear, it was almost like one was…

 HO CHI MINH CITY and the Black Turtle Master Phuong explains the Feng Shui of Ho Chi Minh City